Alex Jones Scoops Megyn Kelly And Proves The Media Isn't Ready For The Trolls

 Setting aside issues of legality and privacy — it’s unclear if Jones broke any laws recording the call with Kelly as Texas is a one-party consent state for recording audio — the surreptitious recordings come at an awful time for Kelly and NBC.
 As Page Six reported Thursday evening, NBC has re-edited the Jones interview following this week’s backlash to make it tougher on Jones and to include the perspective of the families of children killed in Sandy Hook.
 It’s a decision that, in light of the leaked tapes, will play directly into Jones and Infowars’ narrative that the interview was unfairly negotiated and edited in order to smear Jones.

-NBC, for its part is saying little and sticking by its piece.
-Though Kelly did not respond to a request for comment, an NBC News spokesperson suggested to BuzzFeed News it would continue to air the interview.
+NBC, for its part, is saying little and sticking by its piece.
+Though Kelly did not respond to a request for comment, an NBC News spokesperson suggested to BuzzFeed News it would continue with plans to air the interview.

 "Despite Alex Jones' efforts to distract from and ultimately prevent the airing of our report, we remain committed to giving viewers context and insight into a controversial and polarizing figure, how he relates to the president of the United States and influences others, and to getting this serious story right.
 Tune in Sunday."
 NBC did not comment as to whether it would take any legal action against Jones.